1. BEFORE YOU TAKE OFF

-The radio (16) is used for communication with other aircraft or persons on the ground.
-This radio is tuned to the frequency 123,355MHz.
-The number below is another preselected frequency that can be altered or made active by rotating the selector knob and pressing the button with the arrows.
+The radio (19) is used for communication with other aircraft or people on the ground.
+This radio is tuned to VHF Channel 129.980.
+The number below is another preselected channel that can be altered or made active by pressing the button with the arrows.
 On top of the control stick (5) there is a push-to-talk button to activate the microphone (7) and broadcast your voice over the radio.

 The transponder (20) Some training gliders may be fitted with a transponder (17).
 This transmits a four-digit code together with your altitude and some unique identification information in a form that can be displayed on Air Traffic Control Radar screens.

 FLARM (9) is an anti-collision warning device fitted to most gliders.
 It should always be turned on.
 The FLARM unit broadcasts your position to FLARM units in nearby aircraft, and simultaneously receives signals from other FLARM-equipped gliders nearby.
 If FLARM detects that your glider may come uncomfortably close to other aircraft in the next twenty seconds or so then it will give a visual and audio warning.
 However, FLARM is not infallible, and is not a substitute for good lookout (the lookout procedure is described in detail in Chapter 4.0).
 Even if you get a FLARM proximity warning, it’s better to look outside the glider to try to identify the threat, rather than focussing your attention on the FLARM display.

 The other parts of the cockpit will be discussed later on (during Lesson 4.3).
 The instruments shown on these pages will look slightly different depending on the manufacturer, but they will indicate the same information.
 We will discuss modern flight computers in a later lesson, as they are not considered primary flight instruments and you will not need them during your basic training.